 Clearly, this is not the vertical lift-off politicians were hoping for.
-In fact, the recovery, if there is one, is more like a patchwork quilt with certain areas and industries currently performing better while others suffer.
-Perhaps you should not wait for the world to catch up and you should instead lay plans for your own personal economic recovery—let’s find out.
+In fact, the recovery, if there is one, is more like a patchwork quilt.
+Certain areas and industries are performing better while others suffer.

-Fortune has a great map of the United States for example, that illustrates the unemployment rates per state with Kentucky (4.3%) and Utah (5.1%) showing V-shaped recovery in unemployment numbers while Massachusetts has the highest unemployment at 17.4%.
-Per the same article, the Conference Board’s most recent survey of CEOs shows only 9% predicting a rapid (V-shaped) recovery.
+Fortune has a great map of the United States, for example.
+The map illustrates the unemployment rates per state.
+Kentucky (4.3%) and Utah (5.1%) show a V-shaped recovery in unemployment numbers.
+Massachusetts is experiencing the highest unemployment at 17.4%.
+The same article shares a survey of CEOs.
+Only 9% of CEOs predict a rapid (V-shaped) recovery.

-Bloomberg runs a Recovery Tracker that focuses more on industries (in the US) and economic indicators.
-Active oil rigs show the worst impacts right now followed perhaps by same-store (retail) sales, while restaurant bookings and airline passengers traffic show a slight improvement since the worst ratings in the depths of Q2.
+Bloomberg runs a Recovery Tracker.
+US industries and economic indicators are the tracker’s focus.
+Active oil rigs show the worst impacts right now followed by same-store (retail) sales.
+Restaurant bookings and airline passenger traffic shows a slight improvement since the worst ratings in the depths of Q2.

-The Economist (August 1, 2020) reported that the German economy contracted by 10.1% in Q2 versus Q1—the biggest decline ever recorded.
-Industrially, the World Tourism Organization reported that worldwide there was a 56% decline in tourist arrivals (through May YOY), translating to a loss of revenue of about $320 billon.
+The Economist (August 1, 2020) reported that the German economy contracted by 10.1% in Q2 versus Q1.
+This was the biggest decline ever recorded.
+Industrially, the World Tourism Organization reported that worldwide there was a 56% decline in tourist arrivals (through May YOY).
+This translated to a loss of revenue of about $320 billion.

-Meanwhile, both in the US and Europe, governments continue to pump money into the economy at a rate of more than 10% of world GDP with more stimulus likely to come.
+Meanwhile, both in the US and Europe, governments pump money into the economy at a rate of more than 10% of world GDP.
+More stimulus is likely to come.